 Phytophthora root rot, caused by several Phytophthora species, has been associated with significant damage to Fraser fir since the 1960s.
 Phytophthora is a fungus-like organism that inhabits the soil and infects many woody plants through the roots.
 It can lie dormant in the soil for several years, waiting for a susceptible host such as Fraser fir and the right environmental conditions, including warm soil temperatures (above 54°F) and saturated soils to infect plant roots.
 Due to this persistence, once Phytophthora becomes etablished on a site, the area is typically no longer able to be used for Fraser fir production, making this disease one of the major limiting factors for Christmas tree growers.

 The above-ground symptoms of Phytophthora root rot on Fraser fir include yellow-green needles, wilting, slow growth, dead branches, and tree death.
 The needles remain on dead branches and turn cinnamon brown.
 Roots of affected trees are also cinnamon-colored to black and lack white growing tips.
 The outer surface of the root can be pulled away from the inner core, also called 'root sloughing,' and feeder roots are often absent.
 Cutting into the bark of the trunk of the tree may reveal butterscotch colored wood.
 Often these symptoms are initially present on only one side of the tree or on lower branches since Phytophthora first infects a root and grows toward the trunk on that side.
 Eventually the entire tree will die.
 Infected trees are usually found grouped together in a field or bed.
 Unfortunately, a tree may be infected with the fungus months before the above-ground symptoms are seen.

 Tree symptoms can have other causes than disease such as white grubs, transplant shock, fertilizer burn, and other problems.
-To determine if yellowing or dying seedlings or trees have Phytophthora root rot, contact your county Extension agent to collect samples.
+To determine if yellowing or dying seedlings or trees have Phytophthora root rot, contact your local N.C.
+Cooperative Extension agent to collect samples.
 These root and/or soil samples should be sent to the Plant Disease and Insect Clinic (PDIC) at NC State in Raleigh to determine if the pathogen is present.